angr/angr-doc/examples.md

 # angr examples

 To help you get started with [angr](https://github.com/angr/angr), we've created several examples.
-These mostly stem from CTF problems solved with angr by Shellphish.
+These mostly system from CTF problems solved with angr by Shellphish.
 Enjoy!

 ## Introduction example - Fauxware